KurtDeGreeff/ContainerDeployment/README.md

 # dockerimages
-docker images for demo with Windows Server 2016
+dockerfile for demo with Windows Server 2016 / Windows Server Containers